ansible/ansible/docs/docsite/rst/dev_guide/developing_plugins.rst

 String Encoding
 _______________

-You must convert any strings returned by your plugin that could ever contain non-ASCII characters into Python's unicode type because the strings will be run through Jinja2.
-To do this, you can use:
+You must convert any strings returned by your plugin into Python's unicode type.
+Converting to unicode ensures that these strings can run through Jinja2.
+To convert strings:

 .. code-block:: python